 Moles are one of the more common homeowner complaints.
 Moles create two types of underground runways: subsurface runways and deep runways.
 A subsurface runway can be extended by the mole at a rate of one hundred feet a day.
 Trapping is the most reliable way to control the problem; however, attention to detail is important, since moles have an uncanny ability to detect traps and spring those that are set improperly.
-Dan's Pest Control can begin a program for you.
-Voles and gophers are often mistaken to be moles.
-It’s important to distinguish between them since control techniques will be different.
+Dan's Pest Control can consult with you on measures you can take to address the issue more efficiently and more cost effectively.

 Rat species of concern in our area include the Wood Rat (Pack Rat), Norway Rat and Roof Rat.
 All act in different ways but are pests nevertheless.
 Rats can get into openings just half an inch square.
 Not only do they, along with mice, spread many diseases by direct contact with human food, but their urine or feces and their fleas or mites may cause Hantavirus Pulmonary Syndrome (HPS).
 HPS can be fatal and may be transmitted when humans breath air contaminated by droppings and urine or items rats have touched or lived in.
 Never sweep and never vacuum an area that is infested with rodent droppings, as the virus can become airborne.
 Deer mice (white belly and feet) are the main carrier; however, you should avoid all wild rodents.